serverless/serverless/README.md

 # Serverless Framework - V.4 - Alpha

-This is the Serverless Framework V.4 Alpha release.
-It includes the following:
+**March 13th, 2024** – This is the Serverless Framework V.4 Alpha release, which includes the focus areas below.
+Follow V.4's progress via our [Github Milestones](https://github.com/serverless/serverless/milestones).

 * No breaking changes for the "aws" Provider.
 * A transition to a binary core, making Node.js not a requirement.